hxrsmurf/ytdlp-flask-nextjs/aws/ReadMe.md

 I'm only download/upload, so the `t3.nano` works for now.
 But this is sort of in preparation for #69 as well (even though AWS is not- self-hosted).

+## AWS Performance for yt-dlp

+A t2.nano Spot Instance was plenty fast.
+The egress bandwidth would get ya, though!

 ## AWS Performance for HLS Conversion via FFMPEG

 I spent a few hours going through difference instance types and their FFMPEG performance.
 The test results are only for 5 minute video and I cancel FFMPEG after a few minutes or so.